IBM-Cloud/terraform-provider-ibm/website/docs/r/metrics_router_settings.html.markdown

   * Constraints: The list items must match regular expression `/^[a-zA-Z0-9 \\-_]+$/`.
 The maximum length is `16` items.
 The minimum length is `0` items.
 * `primary_metadata_region` - (Optional, String) To store all your meta data in a single region.
   * Constraints: The maximum length is `256` characters.
 The minimum length is `3` characters.
 The value must match regular expression `/^[a-zA-Z0-9 \\-_]+$/`.
+  * Note: In case of _ibm_metrics_router_settings_, we don't use a traditional ID to track it since its a resource without one.
+However, terraform expects there will be one.
+To work around this, we set the primary_metadata_region to be used as the ID.
 * `private_api_endpoint_only` - (Optional, Boolean) If you set this true then you cannot access api through public network.

 ## Attribute Reference